huaweicloud/terraform-provider-huaweicloud/docs/resources/smn_subscription.md

     the format is \[+\]\[country code\]\[phone number\], e.g. +86185xxxx0000.
   + **For a functionstage subscription**, the endpoint is a function urn.
   + **For a functiongraph subscription**, the endpoint is a workflow ID.
+  + **For a callnotify subscription**, the endpoint is a phone number, the format is \[+\]\[country code\]\[phone number\], e.g. +86185xxxx0000.
+  + **For a dingding subscription**, the endpoint is an IP address of a DingTalk group chatbot.
+  + **For a wechat subscription**, the endpoint is an IP address of a WeChat group chatbot.
+  + **For a feishu subscription**, the endpoint is a an IP address of a Lark group chatbot.
+  + **For a welink subscription**, the endpoint is a a WeLink group account.

 * `remark` - (Optional, String, ForceNew) Remark information.
 The remarks must be a UTF-8-coded character string containing 128 bytes.
+Changing this parameter will create a new resource.

+* `extension` - (Optional, List, ForceNew) Specifies the extension configurations.
+  The [extension](#extension) structure is documented below.
+  Changing this parameter will create a new resource.

+<a name="extension"></a>
+The `extension` block supports:

+* `client_id` - (Optional, String, ForceNew) Specifies the client ID.
+This field is the tenant ID field in the WeLink subscription and is obtained by the tenant from WeLink.
+This field is mandatory when `protocol` is set to **welink**.
+Changing this parameter will create a new resource.

+* `client_secret` - (Optional, String, ForceNew) Specifies the client secret.
+This field is the client secret field obtained by the tenant from WeLink.
+This field is mandatory when `protocol` is set to **welink**.
+  Changing this parameter will create a new resource.

+* `keyword` - (Optional, String, ForceNew) Specifies the keyword.
+When `protocol` is set to **feishu**, either `keyword` or `sign_secret` must be specified.
+When you use `keywords` to configure a security policy for the Lark or DingTalk chatbot on SMN, the keywords must have one of the keywords configured on the Lark or DingTalk client.
+Changing this parameter will create a new resource.

+* `sign_secret` - (Optional, String, ForceNew) Specifies the key including signature.
+When `protocol` is set to **feishu** or **dingding**, this field or `keyword` must be specified.
+The key configurations must be the same as those on the Lark or DingTalk client.
+For example, if only key is configured on the Lark client, enter the key field obtained from the Lark client.
+If only keyword is configured on the Lark client, skip this field.
   Changing this parameter will create a new resource.

 ## Attribute Reference